 Often, police and other investigators will be quick to blame the pedestrian for a collision with a motor vehicle.
 Unfortunately, because these injuries almost always incapacitate the pedestrian victim, the police usually only get one side of the story: the driver’s version.
 This inherently creates a tremendous bias in favor of the motor vehicle operator and hurts the pedestrian’s case.

-At David Shapiro Law, PLLC, our team will launch their own investigation to find out if there is a basis for liability on the part of the motor vehicle operator.
+At Shapiro Law Team, our team will launch their own investigation to find out if there is a basis for liability on the part of the motor vehicle operator.
 For example, was the driver speeding or distracted?
 Was the driver a known offender of Arizona traffic laws?
 Are there other witnesses besides the driver and pedestrian?
 Is there a surveillance video from a nearby business?

 These are all of the questions that a diligent, dedicated, and aggressive personal injury lawyer should be asking.
 In addition, under A.R.S.
 28-794, every driver of a vehicle shall, “Exercise due care to avoid colliding with any pedestrian on any roadway.”
 This is an important statute that further protects pedestrians from being hit by motorists.

-At David Shapiro Law, PLLC, our firm will work tirelessly on your behalf to obtain a favorable outcome for your pedestrian injury.
+At Shapiro Law Team, our firm will work tirelessly on your behalf to obtain a favorable outcome for your pedestrian injury.

 “When I was injured by a careless driver, David Shapiro worked diligently and aggressively to win a fair settlement from my insurance company for all my injuries.” – Client testimonial